Raelinda/FrontendMentor-profile-card/README.md

 I googled and tried a bunch of different things until I arrived at this solution:
 Adjust all image paths one level down.
 For example: Change </images/my-cool-image.jpg> to <images/my-cool-image.jpg>.

-Since this would screw things up on my local repo the only solution I can think of is to create a branch with the adjusted image paths to put on github pathes.
+Since this would screw things up on my local repo the only solution I can think of is to create a branch with the adjusted image paths to put on github pages.
 Kind of annoying and inelegant.

 If someone has a better solution, sing out.